LINCOLN'S FESTIVAL ON ROUTE 66

 The following Lincoln's Festival on Route 66 programs will be held at Bloomington Public Library.
 Additional programs are being held at a number of other Bloomington venues and will be added to the schedule at www.lincolnsfestival.net as they become available.

-While waiting for the wagon ride between the Library and Franklin Park, enjoy dulcimer music by Dale Evans.
+While waiting for the trolley ride between the Library and other Festival sites, enjoy music played by local dulcimer musician Dale Evans.

 Enjoy mandolin renditions of songs about Lincoln and the American Civil War played by our local Orpheus Mandolin Orchestra.